-Charms are sets of scripts for deploying and managing services.
+Charms are sets of scripts for deploying and operating software.
 With event handling built in, they can declare interfaces that fit charms for other services, so relationships can be formed.

 Bundles are collections of charms that link services together, so you can deploy whole chunks of app infrastructure in one go.

 Specify the number of machines you want and how you want them to be deployed, or let Juju do it automatically.

 Deploy your services with a few clicks of your mouse or re-deploy your entire app infrastructure to another cloud.

 Juju is an open source application modelling tool that allows you

 to deploy, configure, scale and operate cloud infrastructures